Car network

 read more >>

-In Senegal and Mali, long planned railway privatisation was executed in October 2003, when the central 1.200 km railway line between the two countries’ capitals, from Dakar to Bamako, was sold to the Canadian/French enterprise Transrail.
+In Senegal and Mali, long planned railway privatisation was executed in October 2003, when the central 1.200 km railway line between the two countries’ capitals, from Dakar to Bamako, was sold to a multinational private rail company.
 Since then workers living from and along the railway have organised themselves in several organisations.
-TIE supports these workers and has helped with setting up a regional network of rail workers and activists from railway unions in the different parts of West Africa.
-Outside of Africa the network cooperates with rail unions in Europe; in French, Spain, Great Britain and Germany.
+TIE supports these workers and has helped with setting up the network Rail Sans Frontière which unites rail workers and activists from railway unions in several West and North African countries, and also in Europe.

 read more >>